 - Conifer, evergreen shrub/tree, semi-dwarf, 15-20 ft (5-6 m), broad conical, also grows flat, slow growing.
 Branchlets thin, cord-like, pendulous and the leaves scale-like, in opposite pairs, sharp pointed; essentially like those of 'Filifera', but yellow.

 - Sun exposure is required for full color development (see below), but too much may cause sunburn.

 - Hardy to USDA Zone 4 In cultivation before 1891.

 - ‘Filifera Aurea Nana’ - it is not a genuine dwarf, but a slow growing cultivar propagated from the lateral branches of ‘Filifera Aurea’, and can grow to height of 2 m (Bärtels, p.
 240).

 - ‘Golden Mop’ - it is a mutation of ‘Filifera Aurea’ and a true dwarf, to 1 m, with more intense yellow.

 - 'Lemon Thread' - leaves bright yellow, has both juvenile and adult foliage.

 - 'Sungold' - it is less yellow than ‘Filifera Aurea’, but withstands full sun, and is hardier (van Gelderen and van Hoey Smith, 1996).

-- Oregon State Univ. campus: east of Women's Center (south of Benton Hall).
+- Oregon State Univ. campus: east of Women and Gender Center (south of Community Hall).